 - Mix the ingredients for the Dressing together in a jar or a small bowl and set aside.

 - Trim the hard, white centers from the lettuce.
-Wash and dry the lettuce, then tear or chop it into bite size pieces and place on a large platter or in a large salad bowl.
+Wash and dry the lettuce, then tear or chop it into bite size pieces.

 Delphine